 6sqft takes its name from the notion of “personal space.”
 This concept was introduced by anthropologist Edward T. Hall back in 1966 as a way of defining how people behave and react in different types of culturally established spaces.

-Hall theorizes that personal space measures just a little over two square feet, while our social space can extend well beyond 64 square feet.
-We believe that the stretch where these two meld—that area where New Yorkers are at their best—is six square feet.
+Hall theorizes that personal space measures just a little over two square feet, while our social space can extend well beyond sixty-four square feet.
+We believe that the area where these two meld—that area where New Yorkers are at their best—is six square feet.

 About our team…

 Dana is a writer and preservationist with a passion for all things New York.
-After graduating from New York University with a B.A. in Urban Design & Architecture Studies, she worked at the Greenwich Village Society for Historic Preservation, where she planned the organization’s public programs and wrote for their blog Off the Grid.
-Outside of 6sqft, she writes for CIRCA, an online historic house marketplace, and leads walking tours about the cultural history of city neighborhoods.
+After graduating from New York University’s Urban Design & Architecture Studies program, she worked as the events coordinator at the Greenwich Village Society for Historic Preservation and for a fundraising consulting firm that specialized in NYC-based arts organizations.
+In her free time, she works as a licensed tour guide, leading walks on the cultural, social, and architectural history of the city’s diverse neighborhoods.
 Follow her on Twitter @danaschulzNYC.

 Michelle is a New York-based writer and content strategist who has worked extensively with lifestyle brands like Seventeen, Country Living, Harper’s Bazaar and iVillage.
 In addition to being a copywriter for a digital media agency she writes about culture, New York City neighborhoods, real estate, style, design and technology among other topics.
 She has lived in a number of major U.S. cities on both coasts and in between and loves all things relating to urbanism and culture.

 Alexandra is a Brooklyn-based writer and content strategist.
 After graduating from Cooper Union with a degree in architecture, she began writing about all scales of design for Metropolis, PIN—UP, Surface, Wallpaper* and other publications.